Mortadella vs Bologna sausage - Health impact and Nutrition Comparison

 Culinary world

-On the other hand, mortadella is a more delicate cold cut, which can be eaten similarly to bologna as part of a sandwich, or it can be added as a pizza topping to add a richer flavor profile.
+On the other hand, mortadella is a more delicate cold cut, which can be eaten similarly to Bologna as part of a sandwich, or it can be added as a pizza topping to add a richer flavor profile.
 Mortadella can even be added to meat and cheese boards served with wine.

-Glycemic index
+Glycemic Index

-Bologna sausage and mortadella are categorized as low glycemic index foods.
-Bologna sausage has a glycemic index which is 0.
-In comparison, mortadella has a higher glycemic index which is equal to 28.
+Bologna sausage has a glycemic index equal to 0.
+In comparison, mortadella has a higher glycemic index equal to 28.

 Calories

 Bologna sausage is lower in calories than mortadella.
-Mortadella contains 1.25x more calories than bologna sausage.

 Carbs

 Bologna sausage is lower in carbs compared to mortadella.
-Bologna sausage contains 0.7g of carbs whereas, mortadella contains 3g of carbs.
+Bologna sausage contains 0.7g of carbs, whereas mortadella contains 3g of carbs.

 Fats